 1 event,Provided by FWE & Ovention 12 CEUs available This event will provide knowledge of various heating, holding and transport systems along with innovative ventless cooking technologies to assist in designing future client projects.
 We will review construction and design and fast service methods, which will allow future FCSI clients to deliver meals efficiently, safely and at top quality.
 Categories that will be covered include Ventless Speed Cooking, Advanced Finishing Techniques, Low Temperature Cooking, Precision Holding, Serving Equipment and Specialized Refrigeration & Transport.
 We will close the evening with a Chef hosted, behind the scenes educational tour at Nashville’s hottest small batch bakery, “The Buttermilk Ranch”, where Executive Chef and Co-Owner Alyssa Gangeri will discuss: What it means to be a small batch bakery, what top issues are currently faced by the food service industry and how the right equipment can make or break a restaurant.
 For more details and to register, contact Travis Hartley at thartley@fweco.net |

-4 events,Provided by Middleby 1 CEU available This course explores how beverage trends are reshaping consumer behavior, social spaces, and modern hospitality.
+5 events,Provided by Middleby 1 CEU available This course explores how beverage trends are reshaping consumer behavior, social spaces, and modern hospitality.
 Participants will learn why beverages have become powerful drivers of experience, community, and affordability; how third spaces and warm service encourage guests to linger and connect; and how personalization, wellness, and non-alcoholic innovation are redefining beverage menus.
 The course also examines emerging flavor and seasonal trends, the role of beverages as accessible “little luxuries,” and how operators are responding to rising costs and labor challenges.
 Finally, participants will gain insight into how beverage automation supports 24/7 access, consistency, customization, and operational efficiency—while still delivering a high-hospitality guest experience.
 To schedule, contact Meghan Daro at mdaro@middleby.com or (610) 810-6038.
+Provided by Multiteria 1 CEU available Learning Objectives: 1) Serving Line Design: Learn how to specify various serving line types, considering operational needs and food safety.
+2) Frame Construction: Differentiate modular, uni-body, and millwork foodservice equipment construction methods.
+3) Welding Quality: Learn how to evaluate weld quality and its impact on structural integrity and sanitation.
+4) Hot & Cold Wells: Understand design considerations for temperature control, insulation, energy efficiency, and food safety.
+5) Health & Safety: Apply health, safety, and wellness principles to equipment selection and layout.
+Jason Carroll: Having 30 years of experience in the construction industry, Jason brings a unique perspective in dealing with Multiteria clients.
+Jason has worked closely with many companies ranging from dealers, general contractors, architects and building owners in that time.
+His career has been built on creating paths to connect good people and adding the value of great products.
+To request an On-Demand Live Presentation, email Hello@multiteriausa.com

 -